 Hence, it’s common to find multiple home remedies for their treatment.
-Still, research is very divided when it comes to the use of coffee for this purpose.
+Still, research is very divided regarding the use of coffee for this purpose.

-Therefore, drinking coffee with lemon may either relieve or worsen a headache.
+Therefore, drinking coffee with lemon may relieve or worsen a headache, depending on the person.
 And if it does help reduce pain, it would be again due to the caffeine in coffee, not the coffee and lemon drink itself.